 Joseph G. Pia is a partner at Pia Hoyt.
-He has extensive experience in intellectual property and entertainment law matters, including patents, trademarks, trade dress, trade secrets, copyrights, contracts, unfair business practices, partnership disputes, and related complex litigation matters.
+Over the course of his 17-year practice, he has obtained extensive experience in intellectual property and entertainment law matters, including patents, trademarks, trade dress, trade secrets, copyrights, contracts, unfair business practices, partnership disputes, and related complex litigation matters.
 He is known for prevailing in a $60 million securities case through appeal to the Utah Supreme Court; and tens of millions of dollars in multi-jurisdictional intellectual property cases.
 His peers have rated him a Legal Elite and he has received the designation of Super Lawyer.

 Joe obtained a Temporary Restraining Order and a Preliminary Injunction against a Company's ex-partner who attempted to set up a competing business in Breach of a Non-Compete Agreement, Non-Solicitation, and Partnership Agreement.
 The Court found a likelihood of success on the merits after an extensive evidentiary hearing that showed the partner took trade secrets, solicited employees, solicited customers, misappropriated proprietary information, and misused customer lists.
 The case is multijurisdictional with the acts occurring in Texas.
 Outsourced Associates & Staffing v.
 Vinyarskiy, Case No.; 190905316 (Utah Third District 2019).